zabbix-tools/zabbix-module-systemd/README.md

 systemd.unit.discovery[]                    discovery all known units

-systemd.modver[]                            version of the loaded module

 systemd.service.info[service,<param>]       query various service stats, similar
                                             to service.info on the Windows agent

+systemd.service.discovery[]                 discovery all known services

+systemd.modver[]                            version of the loaded module
 ```

 For a list of available unit interfaces and properties, see the